-- d) The L{eq} noise level and L10 noise level arising from the event does not exceed 75dBA L{eq} or 85dBA L10 when measured at the notional boundary of any adjacent site with a residential use; - e) A Temporary Activity occurs no more than five times in any one calendar year at any one location; - All fixed exterior lighting associated with Temporary Activities shall be directed away from adjacent residential sites and public roads; - g) All temporary activities that exceed a duration of two hours and do not have access to public or private toilet facilities shall provide sanitary facilities for the duration of the activity in accordance with the NZ Building Code Clause G1.
+- e) The Leq noise level and L10 noise level arising from the event does not exceed 75dBA Leq or 85dBA L10 when measured at the notional boundary of any adjacent site with a residential use; - f) A Temporary Activity occurs no more than five times in any one calendar year at any one location; - g) All fixed exterior lighting associated with Temporary Activities shall be directed away from adjacent residential sites and public roads; - h) All temporary activities that exceed a duration of two hours and do not have access to public or private toilet facilities shall provide sanitary facilities for the duration of the activity in accordance with the NZ Building Code Clause G1.
 When using Clause G1 if the activity is not undertaken within a building the most appropriate building use shall be applied.